selkovjr/annotate-platypus-vcf/README.md

 ## Example

 The [example](https://github.com/selkovjr/annotate-platypus-vcf/tree/master/example) directory contains a longer test sample and its annotated version.
-The following table shows one annotated record from that sample (annotated values in bold):
+The following table shows one annotated record from that sample (new annotations are shown in bold):

 | CHROM | POS | ID | REF | ALT | QUAL | FILTER | INFO | FORMAT | SAMPLE |
 |-------|-----|----|-----|-----|------|--------|------|--------|--------|